Henri Järvelaid

-Henri Järvelaid (born 11 December 1998) is an Estonian professional footballer who plays as a left back for Estonian club Nõmme Kalju.
+Henri Järvelaid (born 11 December 1998) is an Estonian professional footballer who plays as a left back for Estonian club Tammeka, on loan from FCI Levadia.

 Club career

 In 2014, Järvelaid trained with Tottenham Hotspur and Birmingham City academies, but the trials did not lead to a contract.

 On 24 August 2020, Järvelaid moved to Danish 1st Division club Vendsyssel FF, signing a deal until June 2023.
-On 1 September 2021, Järvelaid left Vendsyssel and joined Norwegian club Sogndal IL on a deal for the rest of 2021.
+On 1 September 2021, Järvelaid left Vendsyssel and joined Norwegian club Sogndal IL on a deal for the remaining of 2021.